 After which, he then connected the other hose from the electric pump to our RV water receptacle.

 Lastly, he switched our RV fifth wheel’s Anderson Kantleak Valve from Boondocking to Fill.
 Previously, Dan labeled our valves for our own particulars.

 For intents and purposes, we used the 3’ green hose that came with the electric water pump for blog demonstration only to show the connection.

 Once everything was hooked up and leak tested, it took approximately 20 minutes to completely empty our 60 gallon bladder into our RV’s water tank.

 After Dan completed our water replenishment, he left about a quart of water in the bladder and added about a tablespoon of bleach to slosh around inside to prevent mold, mildew and other uninvited things that might want to grow.
 He dumped it out and folded the bladder up to about the size of a small bible.

 Where do we get our water?

 Reiterating, anytime we get water, we sanitize all spigots and water sources with the spray bleach.
 We are also always mindful of where our water source comes from.
 We don’t just hook up to any spigot we see.
 If it doesn’t look right, we don’t fill there.

 NEVER use water at a dump station unless it is designated and/or labeled POTABLE WATER!

-For more Boondocking blog articles:
+For more Boondocking How-To’s: